Peloton's Business Is as Busted as Its Bike Seats

 The company behind everyone’s favorite pandemic purchase, the Peloton, is facing subscriber and financial backlash.
-Subscribers are canceling and pausing their memberships with the cycling tech amidst a recall over bicycle seats.
+Subscribers are pausing their memberships with the cycling tech amidst a recall over bicycle seats.
 And now the company has to answer to Wall Street.

 CNBC reports that a May recall of 2.2 million Peloton bikes over their faulty seats is costing the company tens of millions of dollars—upwards of 20,000 members have paused their subscriptions over the recall as they wait for a new bicycle seat.
 According to Peloton’s Q4 shareholder letter released today, the company revealed that 750,000 customers made requests for a new part since the recall was issued in May.
 In the letter, Peloton CEO and President Barry McCarthy said that this amount was “more than expected” and that only about half of those requests—340,000, to be specific—have been fulfilled, with the remainder to be fulfilled by the end of September.